 A third of couples now use AI to help plan the wedding.
 Mostly that means pasting questions into a chatbot that has never met your guest list, doesn't know the venue's corkage policy, and cheerfully suggests a timeline that has dinner before the ceremony.

 Barb is different in one structural way: she lives inside the wedding.
-When she suggests getting invitations out because RSVPs need six weeks to come back before the caterer's final-count deadline, that's not a generic tip — she read your date, your milestone list, and your headcount first.
+When she suggests getting invitations out because RSVPs need six weeks to come back before the caterer's final-count deadline, that's not a generic tip.
+She read your date, your milestone list, and your headcount first.
 A full-service coordinator costs $2,000 to $10,000.
 Barb is $50 a month, and she never sleeps on it.

 Advice is cheap.
 Barb does data entry.